Cheap vacation spots for travelers on a budget in 2024

 Yes, New York is another destination you might not expect to find on a list of the cheapest places to travel.
 But with a little creativity and basic knowledge of the city’s subway system—it’s inexpensive and operates 24/7—your trip to NYC could be both amazing and amazingly affordable.

-And since your goal is to economize, consider staying outside Manhattan—even though the hotels are world class.
-Instead, book lodging in a less-pricey borough, take a day trip into the city and use your savings to splurge on a Broadway show.
+And if your goal is to stay as budget friendly as possible, consider staying outside Manhattan.
+You can book a hotel in a less-pricey borough like Queens and take a day trip into the city, then use your savings to splurge on a Broadway show.

 3. San José, Costa Rica

-Major cities can be the world’s most interesting places to visit thanks to centers filled with art and history, museums and architecture, vibrant nightlife, and great food.
-San José, which is both Costa Rica’s capital city and its largest city, certainly qualifies.
+Major cities can be the world’s most interesting places to visit thanks to centers filled with art and history, museums and architecture, vibrant nightlife and great food.
+San José, which is both Costa Rica’s capital and its largest city, certainly qualifies as a great cheap place to vacation.
 There’s plenty to see, do and learn in this modern metropolis in the country’s Central Valley.

-Continue on to Avenida Central, a pedestrian shopping avenue leading the way to the Central Market.
+- Continue on to Avenida Central, a pedestrian shopping avenue leading the way to Central Market.

 4. San Jose, California

-Now for another affordable San Jose—this one in California.
-There’s so much going on in the capital of Silicon Valley, you’ll run out of time before you run out of things to do.
+San Jose, California, is another great and affordable vacation spot.
+There’s so much going on in the capital of Silicon Valley that you’ll run out of time before you run out of things to do.

 5. Yellowstone National Park, Wyoming

 If your idea of getting away from it all involves lots of outdoor activities, a trip to a national park might be for you.
-And when you want to do it affordably, camping out when you get there is even better.
+And when you want to do it affordably, camping out when you get there could help you save on lodging costs.

-Take Yellowstone National Park.
-It offers 12 campgrounds with over 2,000 campsites, and booking one may be more affordable than getting a nearby hotel room.
+Yellowstone National Park offers 12 campgrounds with more than 2,000 campsites, and booking one may be more affordable than getting a nearby hotel room.

-Keep in mind that most of Yellowstone’s campsites need to be booked in advance—so reserve early to be sure your Yellowstone adventure happens just when you want it to.
+Most of Yellowstone’s campsites need to be booked well in advance, so reserve early to be sure your Yellowstone adventure is everything you want it to be.

 6. Mexico City

-Mexico’s capital is pedestrian friendly.
-Sightseeing is easily done on foot, which can help keep costs down, or by taking the city’s robust transportation system.
+Mexico’s capital is pedestrian-friendly.
+Sightseeing is easily done on foot, which can help keep costs down.
+Or you can access sites further afield by using the city’s robust transportation system.

-Make your way to the Zócalo, Mexico City’s main square, for a leisurely afternoon.
+- Make your way to Zócalo, Mexico City’s main square, for a leisurely afternoon.

 And if you can plan your trip for early November, you’ll be rewarded with a quintessentially Mexican experience.
 On Day of the Dead, orange and pink marigolds are strewn around Mexico City to honor its departed.